bigcommerce/docs/README.md

   <h1 align="center">BigCommerce Developer Documentation</h1>
 </p>

-You've found the BigCommerce documentation GitHub repository, which contains the content for the [BigCommerce Developer Documentation](https://developer.bigcommerce.com/docs).
+You've found the BigCommerce documentation GitHub repository, which contains the public content for the [BigCommerce Developer Center](https://developer.bigcommerce.com/docs).

-This repo is the source of truth for the public, open source BigCommerce Developer Documentation and API reference at [developer.bigcommerce.com](https://developer.bigcommerce.com).
+This repo is the source of truth for our public, open source documentation and API reference at [developer.bigcommerce.com](https://developer.bigcommerce.com).
 It consists of **Markdown React (.mdx)**, **OpenAPI Specification (.yml)**, and **JSON Schema (.json and .yml)** files.

 The BigCommerce DX team maintains these open source docs; we welcome your [issues](https://github.com/bigcommerce/docs/issues), [discussions](https://github.com/bigcommerce/docs/discussions), and [pull requests](https://github.com/bigcommerce/docs/pulls)!

 ---

 ## Contributing
-Thank you for your interest in contributing to our Developer Documentation!
+Thank you for your interest in contributing to our documentation!
 Below are a few quick ways to get started:

 ### 👉 To make a change:
 Here are some quick links to our [Contribution](/CONTRIBUTING.md) guide: